Connect with Our Trusted API License Experts

 - the shareholders must be fit and proper.

-As part of a Payment Institution (API) licence application, the following information must be prepared and provided to the regulator:
+As part of a API license application, the following information must be prepared and provided to the regulator:

 - company identification details